Although many people assume that Executive Assistants are right under their bosses in an organizational chart, this isn’t always true.

 The Operations Director is next.
-They are the one who takes your crazy idea and puts legs to it.
+They take your crazy idea and give it legs.
 They make it real for you.
-The Visionary CEO has this idea of what they want their new creation to be like and how they want.
-The Ops Director helps you figure out how to make that come alive in real life.
+As the Visionary CEO, you have the idea of what you want your new creation to be.
+You have parameters for how you want it to work.
+The Ops Director helps you figure out how to make that vision come alive.

-The Process Coordinator is the type of person that helps make the new thing that you just created happen.
+The Process Coordinator makes the new thing you just created happen.
 They’re the ones who document it.
-They’re the ones who create the systems around it.
+They create the systems around it.
 They’re the ones who keep it operationally functioning.

 **Notice** that it is NOT you, the business owner, over ALL of these roles.

-This is the most important role because the Executive Assistant makes the flow between you and your team happen with ease.
+EA is the most important role because it makes the flow between you and your team happen with ease.
 They serve the other roles in many cases, again, as an extension of you.

-When you have the right EA in place, they could also serve as a Success Catalyst for a season.
+When you have the right EA in place, they could also serve as a success catalyst (as the organizational chart indicates) for a season.

-Your EA can also serve as a Process Coordinator — for a season — giving you room in your schedule to do more time doing what your genius at.
+Your EA can also serve as a process coordinator — for a season.
+This gives you room in your schedule to do work that is the best use of your time.

-The EAs role is NOT to be all the roles so that you can just be the Visionary.
+The EAs role is NOT intended to replace all other roles so you can just be the visionary.

 After all, a table with one leg is like a pogo stick.
 You always need to be in motion to keep it from falling over!

-When the table has four legs standing strong to hold up that top, you create stability.
-This is what your Core Team will do WITH AND FOR you.
+When the table has four legs standing strong to hold up the top, you create stability.
+This is what your core team will do with and for you.

-If you’re at the top of your org chart and hating it, apply for a free Strategy Call with a Certified Momentum Method™ Strategist today.
+If you’re at the top of your org chart and hating it, apply for a FREE strategy call with a member of our team today.